elastic/kibana/src/plugins/data/server/server.api.md

     }): Promise<IndexPatternFieldDescriptor[]>;
 }

+// Warning: (ae-forgotten-export) The symbol "IndexPatternsServiceStart" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "IndexPatternsService" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IndexPatternsService implements Plugin_3<void, IndexPatternsServiceStart> {
+    // (undocumented)
+    setup(core: CoreSetup_2): void;
+    // Warning: (ae-forgotten-export) The symbol "IndexPatternsServiceStartDeps" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    start(core: CoreStart_2, { fieldFormats, logger }: IndexPatternsServiceStartDeps): {
+        indexPatternsServiceFactory: (kibanaRequest: KibanaRequest) => Promise<IndexPatternsService_2>;
+    };
+}

 // Warning: (ae-missing-release-tag) "ISearchOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)